SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Calling Selector-Style Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Selector-style functions are called by placing the first selector part
+Call selector-style function by placing the first selector part
-outside a set of parentheses, and their second and subsequent selector parts
+outside a set of parentheses, and the second and subsequent selector parts
 inside the parentheses, separated by commas.
-Each selector part within the parentheses is separated from its parameter value
-by a colon:
+Separate each selector part within the parentheses from its parameter value by a colon:

 .. testcode:: selectorStyle